Instagram (www.instagram.com) is one of the most popular social media platforms out there, but this isn’t new news.

 What is, however, is how the simple photo-sharing application evolved into a massive marketing and retail resource in use by over 25 million companies today.

-In this blog, we’re going to dive into the best practices for running an Instagram business account.
+In this blog, we’re going to dive into the best practices every account runner should know.
+Consider this your beginner’s guide to Instagram for business.
 From setting up your profile to posting content to growing your audience, we’ll have your brand feed-ready in no time.

 Instagram platform structure